|

 Stony Brook Fire Department has purchased a rescue boat from the Port Jefferson Fire Department.

 The boat is a 27 foot Boston Whaler powered by twin 225 HP Mercury outboards.
-It is equipped with
+It is equipped with radar, deck mounted water cannon, forward spotlights, and many other features not present in our old boat.

 The boat, which will be renamed 5A3-26, is currently at Station 2 where it is being outfitted.
 The ...
 (Full Story & Photos)